 One of the first Eurorack frequency shifters came, no surprise, from Dieter Doepfer: the A-126 VC Frequency Shifter.
 It featured an audio input with level and a dedicated output for routing the same signal elsewhere in the modular system, particularly useful for mixing with the output signal for dry/wet mixing.
 The shifting ranged from 5–5000Hz with CV control over shift frequency.
 Outputs included separate outputs for the up and down shifted signals, plus a mix output with dedicated mix control.
 These occasionally crop up on the used market, but it's worth noting that it is an excessively deep module by modern standards: over 100mm deep, in fact, making it impossible to install in most modern Eurorack cases.
 It was discontinued years ago—and some of the only alternatives, such as the Modcan Dual Frequency Shifter and Synthesis Technology Deflector Shield, have been similarly laid to rest in recent years.

-New for 2021, though, Doepfer has introduced the A-126-2, which takes the basic groundwork laid out by the A-126 and improves upon it significantly.
+Doepfer has introduced the A-126-2, available with either a silver panel or a black panel, which takes the basic groundwork laid out by the A-126 and improves upon it significantly.
 The carrier VCO now features both coarse and fine tuning control to precisely dial in the shift frequency.
 The output of the internal VCO features normalled connection to the ext.
 VCO inputs, but plugging a jack into either one of the ext VCO inputs overrides the internal carrier oscillator and allows for any signal in your Eurorack system to control the shifting, great for extended sonic experimentation.
 The integrated squelch circuit uses a VCA and envelope follower to tracks the signal at the audio input and controls the final output VCA, preventing unwanted bleed from the carrier when the audio input is silent or near-silent.
 The VCA also features a dedicated CV input, which overrides the internal envelope and allows for control over the output amplitude.
 Doepfer removed the individual outputs for the up and down shifted signals, and condensed them into a single mix output, featuring both manual and CV control over the mix between the two frequency shifted signals.
 And perhaps best of all, it's not nearly as deep as its predecessor: at only 55mm deep, it won't fit into every case out there, but it's a vast improvement over the original version.
 (Note: the internal quadrature oscillator on the A-126-2 only goes down to around 20Hz—so if you want to experiment with lower shift frequencies, it is best paired with an A-110-4, A-110-6, or similar quadrature oscillator.)

 While frequency shifters sound like their primary use case would be shifting the pitch of a signal, they equally affect the timbre of a signal.
 The uniform shifting of signals with no regard to preserving harmonic relationships creates their characteristically unique sound.
 The modern realm of effects processing offers little in the way of available options, but perhaps looking to past technology will inspire new makers to revisit this iconic sound.